The Beginning of the Universe as We Know It; Birthdays of Adam, Lilith, & Eve; Conception of Jesus, Start of the Year March 25th

 Representation of a Roman Map with the top being roughly East.

-Cavit – Own work Observed pole positions taken from Newitt et al., “Location of the North Magnetic Pole in April 2007“, Earth Planets Space, 61, 703–710, 2009 Modelled pole positions taken from the National Geophysical Data Center, “Wandering of the Geomagnetic Poles” Map created with GMT Wiipedia CC BY 4.0
+Wanderings of the Cardinal Points.
+Observed pole positions taken from Newitt et al., “Location of the North Magnetic Pole in April 2007“.
+Earth Planets Space, 61, 703–710, 2009 Modelled pole positions taken from the National Geophysical Data Center.
+“Wandering of the Geomagnetic Poles” Map created with GMT Wiipedia CC BY 4.0

 My first proper job after university was as a technician then research assistant at Oxford University studying these phenomena.
-I say ‘proper’ because when I left University, I became an itinerant archaeologist, digging in Switzerland, Northampton, East Anglia and Nottingham before I got the job at the Research Laboratory for Archaeology and the History of Art, Keble College, Oxford.
+I say ‘proper’ because when I left University, I became an itinerant archaeologist.
+This led me to digs in Switzerland, Northampton, East Anglia and Nottingham.
+Then, I got the job at the Research Laboratory for Archaeology and the History of Art, at Keble College, Oxford.

 I worked for Dr. Mike Barbetti who was an expert on the wanderings of the Magnetic Pole.
-His interest was firstly in the pure science of the subject, but he was keen to explore the applied uses of the science to Archaeology as well.
-So, after being appointed as a Research Fellow at Oxford, he set up an epic journey from his native Australia to Oxford that went via some of the iconic sites of Palaeolithic Archaeology, such as Olduvai Gorge, Tanzania, site of excavations by Mary and Louis Leakey.
+His interest was firstly in the pure science of the subject.
+But he was keen to explore the applied uses in Archaeology as well.
+So, after being appointed as a Research Fellow at Oxford, he set up an epic journey from his native Australia to Oxford.
+It went via some of the iconic sites of Palaeolithic Archaeology, including Olduvai Gorge, Tanzania.
+The site of excavations by Mary and Louis Leakey.

-In order to plot the movements of the magnetic north, scientists needed dated samples, and early human sites provided dated sites over a long timespan.
+To plot the movements of the magnetic north, scientists needed dated samples.
+Early human sites provided dated sites over a long time span.
 Also, archaeomagnetism, as the discipline became known, offered the possibility of dating sites.
 Another application was to determine whether deposits were fired or not.
 One of the sites Mike sampled was a candidate for the first evidence of fire in human existence.
-But was the scorched earth actually scorched rather than just discoloured?

-As I said, Mike’s interest was discovering how the magnetic field of the earth changed over time, and, more importantly, what was the mechanism.
+As I said, Mike’s interest was discovering how the magnetic field of the earth changed over time.
+And, more importantly, what was the mechanism.
 He shipped back to Oxford samples of soil cast in Plaster of Paris.
-My job was to cut the samples up and to measure the strength and direction of the magnetic field in the samples.
-I cut them up with an electric saw in a shed in the backyard of the Laboratory, and then we used a mini-computer to measure the direction and intensity of the magnetic field in the samples.
+My job was to cut the samples up.
+I cut them up with an electric saw in a shed in the backyard of the Laboratory.
+Then we measured the direction and intensity of the magnetic field in the samples.

-Soil contains particles of iron, and they align randomly, so a sample of soil has a low magnetic intensity and a random direction of magnetic field.
-But once heated up, the iron particles align to the current direction of the magnetic pole and its intensity is proportional to the intensity of the Earth’s magnetic field.
+Soil contains particles of iron, and they align randomly.
+So a sample of soil has a low magnetic intensity and a random direction of magnetic field.
+But once heated up, the iron particles align to the current direction of the magnetic pole.
+Its intensity is proportional to the intensity of the Earth’s magnetic field.
 These measurements provide a method of plotting the changes of the magnetic field over time.
-And from these data, models could be constructed explaining how the iron in the earth’s core worked as a giant magnet.
+And from these data, models can be constructed explaining how the iron in the earth’s core worked as a giant magnet.

-We could, therefore, tell if a sample of soil had been heated by fire.
-Once we had built a reference curve for the movements of the direction of the magnetic pole and the changing intensity of the magnetic pole we might be able to develop another dating method to rival radio carbon, thermoluminescence, and tree ring dating, all of which were being developed at the Research Laboratory in Oxford.
+Once we had built a reference curve for the movements and intensity of the magnetic pole over time, we hoped to develop another dating method.
+Other methods such as radio carbon, thermoluminescence, and tree ring dating, were being developed at the Research Laboratory in Oxford.

-Having got the results, I then typed them up onto machine-readable cards, took them to the Oxford University Computer Centre with a copy on cards of the programme written in Fortran, and gave them to the Computing Staff.
-They were run through the Centre’s mainframe computer which was probably an IBM or ICL computer, and 24 hours later I received a print-out to proofread.
-When I located mistakes, I ran an editing run of punched cards, essentially instructing the computer: ‘on card two replace 2.5 with 2.6, and run the programme again’.
-I would pick up the results 24 hour hours later.
+I located mistakes, ran an editing run of punched cards, essentially instructing the computer: ‘on card two replace 2.5 with 2.6, and run the programme again’.
+I would pick up the results 24 hours later.
 It seems extraordinarily primitive now, but then it was an enormous saving of time.

 And that, patient reader, was my early contribution to Digital Heritage and pure science.
-We published at least three articles in the prestigious Science Journal Nature.
-And it is slightly annoying that my citations in the groves of academia are still dominated by articles I co-wrote in the late 1970s!
+Mike published many articles of which I was joint author of three articles, two in the prestigious Science Journal Nature.
+And it is annoying that my citations in the groves of academia are still dominated by articles I co-wrote in the late 1970s/80s!

-The work was important in the development of the study of the earth’s magnetic field.
-However, the use of archaeomagnetism in archaeology has never risen above strictly limited.
-Occasionally, in specific circumstances, it can be useful, but those circumstances tend to be times when no other methods came up with the goods and most often in attempting to date kilns.
+Mike’s work was important in the development of the study of the earth’s magnetic field.
+However, the use of archaeomagnetism has never risen above strictly limited.
+Occasionally, in specific circumstances, it can be useful.
+But those circumstances tend to be times when no other methods have worked.
+Most often, it is used in attempting to date kilns.

 These are the papers: